Bullet shot from the ground penetrates Myanmar National Airlines ATR 72 cabin and injures passenger

 The Military Council of Myanmar accused two resistance forces – the Karenni National Progressive Party (KNPP) and the People’s Defence Force of the attack describing it as “a military crime, a criminal act”.

-KNPP has reportedly said that their organization was not involved in the alleged shooting, and avoids civilian targets.
+KNPP has reportedly said that their organisation was not involved in the alleged shooting, and avoids civilian targets.
 Meanwhile, as per Myanmar Now, the flight bookings for Loikaw-bound flights have been cancelled until further notice.